 5. Have reasonable expectations of how long it takes to fall asleep

-The title of this article raises an important point: just how fast should you be able to fall asleep anyway?
+The title of this article raises an important point: how long should it take you to fall asleep anyway

 6. Don’t just rely on sleep tracker data

 Sleep trackers can provide interesting insights, but there’s a potential downside to relying on them too much.

 If you use a sleep tracker, try to keep in mind that they aren’t perfect and nd that sometimes the data can give a worse impression of your sleep than the reality.

 It’s important to assess how you actually feel and track your sleep consciously.
 If you wake up feeling okay, that’s all that really matters.